codekcv/headless-commerce/README.md

-# admin-panel [WIP]
+# [WIP] admin-panel
 A full-stack admin panel application.
+The name admin panel is a placeholder.

 This is more of a Proof of Concept that developers can look/learn into and can serve for demo purposes as well.
 A bootstrap material too perhaps.
 Depending on what happens after I finish this, I might build another one that has real application; turning the client side of this into a package, and giving it extensible and modular components that plugs in the admin panel and connect to your own API.